 Not only did Jordan create amazing images to celebrate lurv in singular style, she’s made them free to use, remix, and transform for personal projects.
 (For you business types out there, be sure to credit her for any commercial use of her images with attribution and a link to her website.)

-To add Jordan’s images to your own Valentine, right-click on the pictures and save them, head to the Editor, and select “Your Own” in the Overlays tab.
+To add Jordan’s images to your own Valentine, right-click on the pictures and save them, head to the Editor, and select “Your Own” in the Graphics tab.

 These guys look just scrumptious on a Valentine’s Day card:

 While any of these images can serve as the centerpiece of a graphic Valentine, their transparency also makes them great sidekicks to Valentine’s pics and photo collages.
 Just drop ‘em on top of your image as graphics.